-The library offers numerous services, including print and electronic collections and reference and circulating materials.
+The Albright Memorial Library offers numerous services, including print and electronic collections including reference and circulating materials.
 Additionally, the library houses seating and study space, a quiet study room, a computer lab, and staff offices.

-The library provides access to a variety of electronic databases, which include online access to journals, newspaper and magazine articles, encyclopedias, over 31,000 eBooks and more.
-Through Access Pennsylvania, the Lackawanna County Library System card also grants borrowing privileges to the Weinberg Memorial Library at the University of Scranton and the Marywood University Library, including Interlibrary Loan service throughout the state of Pennsylvania.
+The library provides access to a variety of electronic databases, which include online access to journals, newspaper and magazine articles, encyclopedias, eBooks and more.
+Through Access Pennsylvania, the Lackawanna County Library System card grants borrowing privileges to the Weinberg Memorial Library at the University of Scranton and the Marywood University Library, including Interlibrary Loan service throughout the state of Pennsylvania.